1. Historic Preservation Grants

 Project may not begin prior to May 1 or before receiving notice of grant award.

-Note: An entity may not apply under the sponsorship name and/or EIN of another non-profit.
+Note: An entity may not apply under the name, determination letter, or EIN of another organization.

-C. Resume or summary of experience of Project Manager or person who will oversee the project.
+C. Project Manager Resume: A one-page resume or summary of experience of the project manager or person who will oversee the project.

 JUDGING AND AWARD OF GRANTS

 All grants are judged and awarded competitively without regard to gender, race, color, religion, national origin or disability.
-Notification of an awarded grant, including a Grant Agreement Form, is emailed from the National Vice Chair by May 1 following approval by the NSDAR Executive Committee.
+Notification of an awarded grant, along with a Grant Agreement Form, is emailed from the National Vice Chair by May 1 following approval by the NSDAR Executive Committee.

 DISTRIBUTION OF GRANT FUNDS AND PROGRESS REPORTS

 Following DAR’s receipt of the completed Grant Agreement Form and documentation of secured funds, half of the approved grant funds are disbursed to the grantee by July 1.
-Written progress reports are required for projects taking longer than six months and nine months to complete.
-The remainder of the funds is distributed, pending approval, after submission of the final report including paid receipts for ALL aspects of the project and at least three .jpg photos.
+Six-and nine-month project status reports with receipts/invoices for work accomplished during the reporting period are required for projects taking longer than six months and nine months to complete.
+The remaining funds are distributed, pending approval, after submission of the final report which must include paid receipts for all aspects of the project and at least three .jpg photos.
 This report is submitted to the National Vice Chair, either electronically or by mail.
-(Records substantiating that grant funds received have been used solely for the purposes described in the application must be maintained by the grantee and available for inspection.)
+Records substantiating that grant funds received have been used solely for the purposes described in the application must be maintained by the grantee and available for inspection.
 Questions regarding DAR Historic Preservation Grants may be directed to firstname.lastname@example.org